D U S K (Multi Cuisine) – Brentwood, EssexAdvertisement Advertisement

 The true test of a lamb shank curry for us (and an obvious one at that) is the flake-test… of course, i.e. how well does that meat come away off the bone.

-Glisteningly pink on the inside, this was seriously moist meat which deserved better than the curry sauce it was smothered in, which, in our considered view, was rather flat in flavour being more tomatoey in flavour than anything else.
+Glisteningly pink on the inside, this was seriously moist meat which deserved better than the curry sauce it was smothered in, which, in our considered view, was rather flat being more tomatoey in flavour than anything else.
 We didn’t get much of the cinnamon coming through either.

 In light of the quality of the lamb, this has serious potential though.
 All it requires is a curry sauce that can replicate the spices unabashedly utilised at the Indian railways this dish originates from.